Dassa- Zoume Department Water Project – Benin

 The chiefs of villages are managing the overall project and mobilizing the efforts of the community, which is committed to the success of this project.
 The members are prepared to contribute the labor necessary to clear a path connecting the water tower and transformer, as well as provide the labor needed to install the 80 teak poles.
 This community contribution equates to 25% of the total project cost.

-This project will serve all of the 2,200 inhabitants the two villages
+This project will serve all of the 2,200 inhabitants of the two villages.

 Monitoring and Maintenance